estopa24/Final-Project/README.md

 **The Jupyter Notebook file that contains the code for this milestone is included in the Repository under the name:*
 - Final_Project_Part5

-**The files to the Final Project Presentation Slides and Presentation Recording are both included in this Repository under the names:*
+**The file to the Final Project Presentation Slides is included in this Repository under the name:*
 - NY Stock Exchange Data Analysis - CMP Final Project.pptx

-- New York Stock Exchange Data Analysis Presentation Recording.mp4
+**A file of a summary of the project, including the insights learned and possible future work identified is included in this repository under the name:*
+- CMP-262 Final Project Summary.docx